 Youth in grades 9-12 are a part of the Senior High Youth Ministry.
 We feed our faith through regular small group gatherings, service projects, trips away, and occasional special events.
 One youth describes us this way:

 “We have a lot of fun studying the Bible and learning about our Faith, helping others in need, as well as playing games and getting to know each other better.”

 The Benefits for Senior Youth

 The senior high youth ministries of Our Saviour benefit the youth themselves by providing a fun and safe environment to help grow their relationship with God through Jesus and the church.
 They develop friendships beyond school or activity boundaries.
 This ministry helps the congregation in that we teach by example, lifting up the congregation, encouraging generosity, and creating new leaders for the church.
-And the youth ministry helps the world by spreading the Word of God’s love and doing good works in the community, such as volunteering for Fauquier Habitat for Humanity, traveling a bit to repair homes in Hurley, Virginia, and even further by helping to put an end to world hunger through the 30 Hour Famine, and more!
+And the youth ministry helps the world by spreading the Word of God’s love and doing good works in the community, such as volunteering for Fauquier Habitat for Humanity and helping to put an end to world hunger through the 30 Hour Famine, and more!